ablaom/HelloJulia.jl/INSTALLATION.md

 julia> setup()
 ```

-This will take several minutes but speeds up using the notebooks.
-(It
+ignoring any "ld: warning" you get.
+This will take several minutes but
-creates a Julia system image tailored to the tutorial content.)
+speeds up using the notebooks.
+(It creates a Julia system image
+tailored to the notebook content.)

 - Quit Julia with `control-D` and restart.